FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

 [- v0.2.82 Calendar draft]
 [- v0.2.83 Calendar with actions]
-[- v0.2.84 microorganisms and fix to open the dialog for the second time]
+[- v0.2.84 microorganisms and fix to open the dialog for the second time] [- v0.2.85 fix left pane on object by tabs and tabs display/hide by config for Calendar"